rubymonsters/ruby-for-beginners/source/16-exercises/07-hashes_2.md

 es uno dos tres
 ```

+## Exercise 7.3

+Copy your file to a new file `cp 7_2-hashes.rb 7_3-hashes.rb` and change your
-Now, change your code so that it aligns the table columns:
+code so that it aligns the table columns:

 ```
 de eins zwei drei